nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation: Caution**<br>
-If you **edit** a recurring expense to terminate it, with the `END_DATE` before the current date, this does not remove the expenses that were generated when the recurring expense was first added.
-This is because FastTrack always charges a recurring expense up to the current date.
+If you want to stop a recurring expense before its intended `END_DATE`, make sure to terminate it before the current date.
-If you plan on terminating a recurring expense, do so before the intended `END_DATE` so that FastTrack knows when to stop adding expenses.
+If you edit the recurring expense to end before the current date, this only prevents new expenses from being added, but expenses that were previously generated will still exist in FastTrack.
 </div>

 ### Examples